- Master's Degree in Management with a specialized graduate certificate in Diversity from Cambridge College in May 1999.

 School Department Budget and Capital needs

-Strong relationships between the City Manager and City Council have allowed us to increase our general budgetary needs over the last few years from an average of 2.5% to 4% to support our schools.
+Strong relationships between the City Manager and City Council have allowed us to increase our general budgetary needs over the last few years to meet our growing needs.
 It’s unfortunate so much of our general fund dollars (app.
-11,500,000) goes to support charter schools.
-And in addition the city has supported our capital needs which could reach a half billion dollars over a ten year period.
-We have a renovated high school, war memorial, new library, new King school and the King Open and Tobin renovations coming to follow.
-We are providing our employees with top notch facilities to work.
+12,000,000) goes to support charter schools.

 Achievement Gaps, Meeting the needs of All Students

-However, the persistence of an Achievement Gap still eludes us and requires a strong response from all stakeholders.
-Initiatives begun such as Response to Intervention, instructional coaches, significantly improved and targeted professional development, a strong curriculum plan, better and more goal driven School Improvement Plans all show great promise towards eliminating the achievement gap.
-MCAS growth for our lowest performing students are showing promise.
-Finally, the Superintendent needs to create a “sense of urgency” not panic that he wants the Achievement Gap eliminated as much as the school committee.
+The persistence of an Achievement Gap still eludes us and requires a strong response from all stakeholders.
+Initiatives begun such as Response to Intervention, instructional coaches, significantly improved and targeted professional development, a strong curriculum plan with a new Assistant Superintendent of Curriculum, School Improvement Plans aligned with our new District Strategic Plan show great promise towards closing/eliminating the achievement gap.
+MCAS growth for our lowest performing students are showing promise but we must do better.
+Finally, our new Superintendent needs to create a “sense of urgency” not panic that he wants the Achievement Gap eliminated as much as the school committee.

 Meeting the Needs of Advanced Learners

 I think we have a way to go in meeting the needs of Advance Learners but we are making progress.
 In school year 2013 the position of Academic Challenge Program Manager was created to oversee academic challenge and enrichment supports in the elementary and uppers schools.
-This position has many significant responsibilities in providing professional development for teachers and administrators in differentiated learning, working with our instructional coaches to identify advanced learners, developing individual plans through the Subject Acceleration Protocol procedure, providing training programs for parents and being a contact person for parents.
+This position is currently unfilled (it’s being advertised again in hopes of getting a good match) has many significant responsibilities in providing professional development for teachers and administrators in differentiated learning, working with our instructional coaches to identify advanced learners, developing individual plans through the Subject Acceleration Protocol procedure, providing training programs for parents and being a contact person for parents.